The David and Teryl Schawk Nursing Education Center at Advocate Health Care

 Advocate Health Care is implementing strategies to standardize nursing practice and enhance nurse development.
 The system is devoting significant resources to support the growth of professional nurse development through investments in information technology and training facilities.

-In March 2018, Advocate is opening the David and Teryl Schawk Nursing Education Center.
+In March 2018, Advocate opened the David and Teryl Schawk Nursing Education Center.
 The Center will elevate nursing orientation, education and ongoing professional development.

 The Center integrates the principles of adult learning through simulation and immersive learning and interactive training.
 The program is supported by a clinical, situational and behavioral assessment that will create a roadmap for an individualized orientation and transition to practice.
 The Center boasts skills labs, inpatient simulation rooms, an outpatient exam simulation room and flexible classrooms.